Yoyo-su/NC-DataEng-Project-Terrific-Totes/README.md

 ## 👀 Visualisation

-We have created a BI dashboard to visualise some useful data insights:
+We have created a Power BI dashboard to visualise some useful data insights:

 <table>
   <tr>